 This is a decision your organization will have to make.
 We recognize that this poses a challenge for the impacted organization and will do our best to refrain from this practice, however, the decision to make full or partial awards is at the discretion of the Executive Review Panel.

 Once the Office of Management and Budget receives your application and required supporting documentation, an eligibility verification review is completed.
-Once this review is complete, a letter will be mailed indicating your application status.
 There are two statuses: complete or incomplete.
 Only “complete” proposals will be forwarded to the Executive Review Panel for review and funding consideration.
-Please enclose two self-addressed stamped envelopes with your application for status notification.

 Yes.
 Only organizations determined to have provided appropriate and accurate proof of eligibility documentation receive this notification.
 Your proposal will be forwarded to the Office of the County Executive and the members of the Executive Review Panel for full consideration.